snotskie/ttrpg/site/src/index.md

     - spend ①① to upgrade a single Basic Stat's die from a $d4$ to a $d6$
     - spend ①①① to upgrade a single Basic Stat's die from a $d6$ to a $d8$
     - spend ①①①① to upgrade a single Basic Stat's die from a $d8$ to a $d10$

-    For the Basic Stat you ranked the highest, upgrading its die costs ① less each time.
-However, for the Basic Stat you ranked the lowest, upgrading its die costs ① more each time.

 !!! compat "Carefree"
     If your starting Lifestyle was Carefree, at the end of a session you may spend ①①①① to change your Lifestyle to Prodigious or Crafty.